The publisher/executive editor and

 In 2005, Stacy reprised her role as SPJ

-Gridiron Show scriptwriter (with the return of the first Gridiron Cabaret in six years), continued her
+Gridiron Show scriptwriter (with the return of the first Gridiron Cabaret in six

-role as Leadership Bluegrass Alumni Association member mentor and became of
+role as Leadership Bluegrass Alumni Association member mentor and

 member of the Academy of Country Music.